InetaVei/sprint3/README.md

 # Sprint3
 ### Content manegment system application

-CMS application with CRUD (create/read/update/delete data from database) operations.
+CMS application with CRUD (create/read/update/delete) data from database operations.

 ## Project features
 - Admin is able to login and logout;
-- Admin can manege content update/delete/add page data;
+- Admin can manage content update/delete/add page data;
 - User can see page information;
 - User can navigate through the pages;